 Previous GeneCards Identifiers for CITED1 Gene

 This gene encodes a member of the CREB-binding protein/p300-interacting transactivator with Asp/Glu-rich C-terminal domain (CITED) family of proteins.
 The encoded protein, also known as melanocyte-specific gene 1, may function as a transcriptional coactivator and may play a role in pigmentation of melanocytes.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Jan 2009]

 GeneCards Summary for CITED1 Gene

 CITED1 (Cbp/P300 Interacting Transactivator With Glu/Asp Rich Carboxy-Terminal Domain 1) is a Protein Coding gene.
-Diseases associated with CITED1 include Malignant Melanoma, Somatic.
-Among its related pathways are Regulation of nuclear SMAD2/3 signaling and Gene Expression.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Diseases associated with CITED1 include Melanoma.
+Among its related pathways are Gene Expression and Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is CITED2.

 UniProtKB/Swiss-Prot for CITED1 Gene